MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-create-jobs.md

 > [!TIP]
 > Choose the **New Job** action on the **Project Manager** Role Center to launch an assisted setup guide that takes you through the steps of creating a job with integrated tasks and planning lines.
 The following procedure describes how to perform the steps manually.
 For an example of how to create a job manually, see [Video: How to create a job in Dynamics 365 Business Central](https://www.youtube.com/watch?v=VqaPWr7BWmw).

+Sometimes the party that is receiving a service is different from the party that is paying the bill.
+On the **Jobs** page, you can specify the customer who will benefit from the project in the **Sell-to** fields, and the party to invoice in the **Bill-to** fields.
+You can also specify where the work will happen by selecting from a list of ship-to addresses for the customer, add information about external references to simplify communication about the project, and overwrite the standard financial terms of the project.

 ## To create a job card
 You create a job card and then create job task lines and job planning lines for it.